Cilantro – Man’s Oldest Herb a Must-Have Ingredient in Vietnamese Pho

 Growing and Harvesting Coriander

 Cilantro seedsThe coriander plant is an annual herb, meaning it can grow and flourish any time of the year.
 It can also grow indoors and outdoors as long as it is not exposed directly to sunlight, especially during the hottest hours of the day.
-The plant also grows quickly and has to be replanted every six weeks for a steady supply of these herbs in the kitchen.
+The plant also grows quickly and you want to replant every six weeks for a steady supply of these herbs in the kitchen.

 In order to plant coriander, its seeds must first be prepared.
 The husks are cracked slightly and the seeds are soaked in water for 48 hours.
 The seeds are then planted in a pot or in a bed at around three to four inches apart from each other and covered with a layer of soil about a quarter of an inch thick.
 If the coriander seeds are planted indoors before transplanting to a garden outdoors, the transplanting must be done when the plant has grown two inches tall.
 Once the transplanting is completed, the watering must be done constantly.